jmuzsik/writings/random/dissapearance-of-rituals.md

 # i liked this book

-We can define rituals as symbolic techniques of making oneself at home in the world.
-They transform being-in-the-world into a being-at-home.
-They turn the world into a reliable place.
-They are to time what a home is to space: they render time habitable.
-They even make it accessible, like a house.
-They structure time, furnish it.
-(Location 139)

-Today, time lacks a solid structure.
-It is not a house but an erratic stream.
-It disintegrates into a mere sequence of point-like presences; it rushes off.
-There is nothing to provide time with any hold [Halt].
-Time that rushes off is not habitable.
-(Location 150)

-Neoliberalism often makes use of morality for its own ends.
-Moral values are consumed as marks of distinction.
-They are credited to the ego-account, appreciating the value of self.
-They increase our narcissistic self-respect.
-Through values we relate not to community but to our own egos.
-(Location 190)

 Those who devote themselves to rituals must ignore themselves.
 Rituals produce a distance from the self, a self-transcendence.
 They depsychologize and de-internalize those enacting them.
 (Location 209)

 It is no accident that ‘religion’ is derived from relegere: to take note.
 (Location 224)